wouterj/wouterj.github.io/_posts/2021-06-17-stabilizing-symfony-test-out-pre-releases.md

 Symfony has a very rigid [release schedule][releases] since Symfony 3.0.
 Predictable releases are often mentioned as a major advantage.
 Did you know that this schedule also includes a 2 month "stabilization phase"?
 This phase gives time to all libraries and bundles to catch up.
-In today's [SymfonyWorld Keynote][keynote], Fabien emphasized that testing pre-releases is one of the best contributions you can make.
+Testing pre-releases is one of the best and least time consuming contributions you can make to Symfony.
 Let's see how you can help Symfony by reservering 30 minutes during these 2 months!

 ## A quick Introduction to the Backwards Compatibility Promise